 If you are coming with the group to Machu Picchu at the end of the retreat, we will not arrive in Cusco until late afternoon/early evening the following day.
 We recommend that, just to be safe, you book your flight out of Cusco the next day.
 We cannot be held responsible if flights are missed because of roadblocks or train cancellations/delays.

 Can you arrange a pick-up from the airport?

 Do I need any vaccinations?

-Yes, there is electricity available at Petra at all times.
-Think of it as a beautiful Mountain Lodge with all western amenities and creature comforts.
+Yes, there is electricity available at our Farmhouse at all times.

 Do I need to bring bedding or a sleeping bag?

-No, all bedding and also a towel is provided.
-Although a sleeping bag can be handy to have as the weather can be quite cold here in the Sacred Valley – especially for ceremony.
+No. All bedding and towels are provided.
+A sleeping bag can be handy to have as the weather can be quite cold here in the Sacred Valley – especially for ceremony.
 We provide you with a list of things you should bring, which is mostly just clothes and a few necessary items such as a flashlight.

 What are the size of your groups?